2ndSightLab/ai-tracker/issues.md

 ## Issues

+🟡 Everythign repeatedly getting re-deployed due to errors.

+🟡 For some reason now exiting instead of letting me re-enter a role.

 🟡 Should not be logging errors when roles are not configured because they get configured in the process.

 🟡 After fixing most of the encoded error messages some still remain.